-Go online: http://www.tn.gov/accweb

-Click on dropdown box.
-Scroll to the county in which you live.
-Scroll to your ZIP code and click.
-You will see a listing of child care centers located within your area that shows compliance ratings, location, capacity and contact information.
+Go online to https://onedhs.tn.gov/csp?id=tn_cc_prv_maps%20.
+You will see a listing of child care centers located within your area that shows compliance ratings, location, capacity, and contact information.
 Select at least three locations to visit.
 Call to make an appointment and request a tour.